 To fully understand your valve condition or the problems you or your loved one may be facing, it helps to understand the basics of heart valves and circulation.

-Problem: Mitral Valve Stenosis
+Problem: Heart Valve Stenosis

-Problem: Tricuspid Valve Regurgitation
+Problem: Mitral Valve Regurgitation

-Tricuspid regurgitation is leakage of blood backwards through the tricuspid valve each time the right ventricle contracts.
+Mitral regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
 Learn about ongoing care of this condition.